 The StoneWorks committee leads Stone Church’s mission and social justice efforts, both in our community and in concert with Presbyterian Church (USA) and other national and international partners.
-This page highlights recent and upcoming social justice events and actions, and information resources.
+This page highlights upcoming social justice events and actions, and information resources.

 StoneWorks and our partners have several important ways to get involved.
 Join us!

 Showing Up for Racial Justice Dialogue: Unpacking Our Whiteness

 Last Wednesday of each month from 7-8:45 p.m. on Zoom

 Hosted by SURJ @ Sacred Heart, this gathering is an opportunity to unpack whiteness and investigate race and racism in our lives, while nurturing each other as we do this work.
 This space is open to any white person interested in honest conversation, reflection and confrontation with race, racism and white privilege.
 Join us at: https://us02web.zoom.us/j/83787229189.

 Immigration Mondays with Sojourners Action

 Last Monday of each month) at 4 p.m. on Zoom

 During Immigration Mondays, we will learn how we can join the efforts of coalitions lead by immigrant people and DACAmented people, coalitions fighting for the rights of undocumented and under-documented communities, including DACA recipients.
 We re-imagine our immigration system.
 Register here for the Zoom link and password.

 Second Wednesday of odd-numbered months at 6 p.m. on Zoom